marekpetras/yii2-calendarview-widget/README.md

 Ever needed to display table records as a calendar display using just a data provider and a date field?
 Using Bootstrap 3 and jQuery to create a responsive calendar widget which displays any number of events.

+Now with internalizations into 7 languages (slovak, czech, german, english, spanish, russian, and polish), for additional translations send pull requests please.

 ![CalendarView Widget](https://dl.dropboxusercontent.com/u/44806680/yii2-calendarview-widget.png "CalendarView Widget")

 Installation